CosmWasm/CosmWasmJS/docs/clients/CosmWasmSigningClient.md

+---
+title: CosmWasmSigningClient
+parent: Child of Test
+grand_parent: Test
+nav_order: 3
+---

 # CosmWasmSigningClient

 ## About
 The class `CosmWasmSigningClient` is exported from the CosmJS package `@cosmjs/cosmwasm-stargate` (🔗 [Link](https://github.com/cosmos/cosmjs/tree/main/packages/cosmwasm-stargate)).

-`CosmWasmSigningClient` extends `CosmWasmClient`, so all methods described in the 🔗 [CosmWasmClient documentation ](/docs/clients/CosmWasmClient.md) work here too.
+`CosmWasmSigningClient` extends `CosmWasmClient`, so all methods described in the 🔗 [CosmWasmClient documentation ](CosmWasmClient.md) work here too.

 This client is used to work with signed transactions.
 To instantiate it, a wallet must be connected.
 For this, please refer to the setup documentation.